TheJacksonLaboratory/FunDataR/2_uni_bivariate/lesson2.md

 1) Using the observations in sample `x.u`, generate a 95% two-sided confidence interval for the mean of the population from which sample `x.u` was randomly drawn.
-What is the estimate of the population mean?
+What is the 'point' estimate of the population mean?
 What is the standard error of that estimate?

 2) Using the observations in sample `x.r` generate a 95% two-sided confidence interval for the mean of the population from which sample `x.r` was randomly drawn.
-What is the estimate of the population mean?
+What is the 'point' estimate of the population mean?
 What is the standard error of that estimate?

 3) What is the p-value from the t-test of the null hypothesis that the mean of the population from which `x.r` was drawn is equal to 45?